eGovStack/core-services/payment-gateway/README.md

 ### Swagger API Contract

-- Please refer to the [Swagger API contarct](https://editor.swagger.io/?url=https://raw.githubusercontent.com/egovernments/egov-services/master/core/egov-pg-service/egov-pg-service.yml#!/) for egov-pg service to understand the structure of APIs and to have visualization of all internal APIs.
+- Please refer to the [Swagger API contarct](https://editor.swagger.io/?url=https://raw.githubusercontent.com/egovernments/egov-services/master/core/egov-pg-service/egov-pg-service.yml#!/) for payment-gateway to understand the structure of APIs and to have visualization of all internal APIs.

 ## Service Details